All Episodes

 Matthew Alper is my guest, and he'll be right back.

-I think he was just a man seeking peace.
+I think he was just a man seeking peace and, you know, seeking world peace.

-He had very eastern values.
+He had very Eastern values.

 And I think that's pretty much what he was singing about.

-And no religion, too, including eastern religions.
+He was that and no religion, too, including Eastern religions.

 Well, he probably just saw.

-I mean, he was a product of European society, not Eastern religions, and he was probably imagining, you know, a world where there wouldn't be these Western religions, you know, combating one another.
+And he was probably imagining a world where there wouldn't be these Western religions combating one another.

-I think it was really more just...
 Isn't that the world you're imagining, though?

 Yeah, pretty much.